PatrickImperato/Predict-and-Prevent-Resident-Turnover-With-AI/README.md

 This repository is designed as a public case study to show how I think through a product problem, define the workflow, work across technical systems, and structure a product for delivery.

+## Product Design Goals

+The platform is designed around three product principles.

+Early Risk Detection
+Surface churn signals before dissatisfaction becomes irreversible.

+Operational Explainability
+Show the drivers behind each risk score so property teams understand why residents are flagged.

+Actionable Workflows
+Prediction alone is not enough.
+The product integrates intervention decisions and financial impact modeling directly into the workflow.

 ## Next product iterations

 Future iterations would focus on: